petk/php-build-system/docs/cmake/cmake-code-style.md

 CMake provides variables such as `APPLE`, `LINUX`, `UNIX`, `WIN32`, etc, for the target systems, and `CMAKE_HOST_APPLE`, `CMAKE_HOST_LINUX`, etc, for the host systems.
-However, they might be removed in the future CMake versions and they can be also ambiguous in certain cases.
-Better practice is to be specific and
+To be more specific, the target and host platform can be also determined by the:

-use:
+* `CMAKE_SYSTEM_NAME` variable or the `PLATFORM_ID` generator expression to

-* `CMAKE_SYSTEM_NAME` in code or `PLATFORM_ID` in generator expressions to check the target platform (which is also the name used during cross-compilation).
+  identify the target platform (which is also the name used during cross-compilation).
-* And the `CMAKE_HOST_SYSTEM_NAME` to identify the platform where CMake is performing the build.
+* `CMAKE_HOST_SYSTEM_NAME` variable to identify the platform where CMake is performing the build.

 When building on the platform for which the build is targeted,